Reference: Advanced question syntax

 The Detect Primary Alerts sensor uses a regular expression to collect results that match any digit 0-9.
 Because Detect alerts have numeric IDs, this expression excludes empty results.

 You can also use a combination of negation and regular expressions to build filter expressions.
 For example, the built-in computer group No Computers uses a question with the not matches expression and a regular expression (.*) to match empty results.
 The author knows that Computer Name always returns a string, so it is a clever way to turn off a scheduled action.
 The Default action group includes only No Computers.
 To prevent

 For computer groups with filter-defined membership, the question parser converts the specified computer group name into the question that determines membership.
-In the following example, the computer group named Windows is parsed into its definition: is Windows contains true.
+In the following example, the computer group named Windows is parsed into its definition: with Operating System contains Windows.

 Multi-column sensors are designed to collect multiple pieces of related information in a single answer.